 We discovered a bug in the way lakeFS is storing objects in the underlying object store.
-It affects only repositories on Azure and GCP, and not all of these.
-Issue #2397 describes the repository storage namespaces patterns which are affected by this bug.
+It affects only repositories on Azure and GCP, and not all of them.
+Issue #2397 describes the repository storage namespaces patterns that are affected by this bug.

 When first upgrading to a version greater or equal to v0.50.0, you must follow these steps:

 - Stop lakeFS.

 - Perform a data migration (details below)

 - Start lakeFS with the new version.

 - After a successful run of the new version and validation that the objects are accessible, you can delete the old data prefix.

 Note: Migrating data is a delicate procedure.
 The lakeFS team is here to help, reach out to us on Slack.
 We’ll be happy to walk you through the process.

 The following patterns have been impacted by the bug:

 You can find the repositories storage namespaces with: